true-happiness/true-happiness.github.io/_posts/2018-01-05-happy-is-less-about-what-life-is-and-more-about-what-one-do-with-it.markdown

 <h2>Content</h2>
 There will be a time in everyone's life where we think we are at the lowest point of our lives.
 We think to ourselves how we will never be able to succeed and achieve what we set out to do.
 We pity ourselves about how miserable or unfortunate our lives have become.
 We see ourselves as failures, losers, and etc. The list goes on.

-However, <strong>the secret to happiness is not what life is to us what we do with it</strong>.
+However, <strong>the secret to happiness is not what life is to us but what we do with it</strong>.
 Only those are able to accept the reality for what it is and continue to move forward or those who are able to keep their heads up even in the bleakest moment of life knows the secret to happiness.

-Viktor Frankl, a famous psychologist and a Holocaust survivor who observed and analyzed how prisoners in concentration camps lived, posted the following questions in one of his most well-known books, <em>Man's Search for Meaning</em>:
+Viktor Frankl, a famous psychologist and a Holocaust survivor who observed and analyzed how prisoners in concentration camps lived, posted the following questions i n one of his most well-known books, <em>Man's Search for Meaning</em>:
 <blockquote>“Is there no spiritual freedom in regard to behavior and reaction to any given surroundings?
 Is that theory true which would have us believe that man is no more than a product of many conditional and environmental factors—be they of a biological, psychological or sociological nature? ...
 Most important, do the prisoners’ reactions to the singular world of the concentration camp prove that man cannot escape the influences of his surroundings?
 Does man have no choice of action in the face of such circumstances?”</blockquote>
 Here, he questioned if life or our circumstance is what <em>entirely</em> determines the quality of our life.
 His answer was plain and simple: no.
 <blockquote>"In the final analysis it becomes clear that the sort of person the prisoner became was the result of an inner decision, and not the result of camp influences alone.
 Fundamentally, therefore, any man can, even under such circumstances, decide what shall become of him--mentally and spiritually."</blockquote>